 Despite all this, her surgery was uneventful resulting in the appearance and size (34C/D) that she desired.
 Employing thorough scar management, her incisions healed extremely well and were relatively inconspicuous.

-For more information on breast augmentations, breast revision surgery or on any other plastic surgery procedure that I perform or if you would like to schedule a complimentary consultation, please call my office at 480-451-3000.
+For more information on a breast reduction, scar revision or any other plastic surgery procedure that I perform, please call my office at 480-451-3000.